-E-Commerce Platforms: How They Compare + How to Choose One
+E-commerce Platforms: How They Compare + How to Choose One

 Before making your final e-commerce platform selection, be sure that the SEO tools will support you as your business grows so that you can attract more internet traffic.

 Online courses can be a great way to learn more about e-commerce, from building online stores to nurturing customers through email marketing.
-Explore this and more in the Google Digital Marketing & E-Commerce Professional Certificate and get yourself ready to start your store and learn how to market your e-commerce business.
+Explore this and more in the Google Digital Marketing & E-commerce Professional Certificate, and prepare to start your store and learn how to market your e-commerce business.

 Editorial Team